Ad Space (728×90)

 1. Unmet Emotional Needs

 One of the most common causes of marital stress is the lack of emotional nourishment.
+According to the American Psychological Association (APA), emotional neglect is a major contributor to relationship breakdowns.
 When communication becomes mechanical or absent, the need for connection, understanding, and empathy is left unfulfilled.
 Over time, this emotional gap creates resentment and loneliness.

 2. Unresolved Past Conflicts